hervenivon/awesome-discoveries/README.md

 * Static web sites (Wordpress certainly not is the best answer)
   * [Publii](https://opencollective.com/Publii) - Is an open source static site CMS management tool
   * [Gatsby.js](https://www.gatsbyjs.org) - Is a library that enables static site generation from react
+  * [hugo](https://gohugo.io/) -Another library to build static sites.
+A [comparison with gatsby](https://medium.freecodecamp.org/gatsby-vs-hugo-a-detailed-comparison-e78d94f640fc) if you need more insights

 ## License